 2. Dynamic number generation

-3. Integration with third party services
+3. Integration with third-party services

-4. Customisation flexibility
+4. Customization flexibility

 5. Uptime and reliability